Moneyball (film): Plot

-Before the trade deadline, Beane acquires the relief pitcher Ricardo Rincón from the Indians, and on August 13, the Athletics start a winning streak.
-Beane, superstitiously, refuses to watch games in progress, but when the Athletics tie the American League record of 19 consecutive wins, his daughter persuades him to attend the next game against the Kansas City Royals.
-Oakland is leading 11–0 when Beane arrives in the fourth inning, only to watch the Royals even the score.
-Thanks to a walk-off home run by Hatteberg, the Athletics achieve a then record-breaking 20th consecutive win.
-Beane tells Brand he will not be satisfied until they have changed baseball by winning the World Series.
+The Athletics' performance improves, placing them on the verge of an AL-record-breaking 20th consecutive win.
+Although Beane rarely attends games, his daughter Casey persuades him to attend the next game against the Kansas City Royals.
+Oakland leads 11–0 when Beane arrives, but the Royals mount a furious comeback and tie the game.
+Hatteberg hits a walk-off home run to the Oakland fans' delight.
+Despite the celebration, Beane tells Brand he will not be satisfied until they have changed baseball by winning the World Series.

-The Athletics win the American League West but lose to the Minnesota Twins in the American League Division Series, with an unseen baseball analyst explaining that some other tangibles of a player, such as drive and clutch performance, cannot be measured.
-The owner of the Boston Red Sox, John W. Henry, realizes that sabermetrics is the future of baseball.
-He gives Beane an offer to become the Red Sox general manager for a $12.5 million salary, which would make him the highest-paid general manager in sports history.
-In Oakland, Beane discloses the offer to Brand and says their strategy failed.
-Brand shows a video of a heavyset batter, Jeremy Brown, who hits a home run but does not realize it; Billy understands what Brand's trying to say, and thanks him.
-In his car, an emotional Beane listens to a cover of "The Show" recorded by his daughter in which she tells him to "just enjoy the show".
+The Athletics are the 2002 American League West champions but lose to the Minnesota Twins in the first round of division playoffs.
+A media analyst asserts that the Athletics lost because they lacked intangible qualities that cannot be measured with statistics.
+Later, Boston Red Sox owner John W. Henry offers Beane the largest contract for a general manager in history to take over the Red Sox organization.
+Beane discloses Henry's offer to Brand and says that their strategy failed.
+Brand shows Beane a video of batter Jeremy Brown, who hits a home run, but does not realize it.
+Sensing the meaning of the video and what Brand is trying to say, Beane thanks Brand.
+Beane drives while listening to a burned CD of Casey singing "The Show", prompting him to cry.